West Barnstable, Massachusetts: Description

 The fully restored 1717 Congregational meetinghouse, West Parish of Barnstable, UCC, (West Parish Memorial Foundation) remains a central feature of the village.
 Also in the center of town, The Old Village Store is a historic and prominent place for locals.
 Sandy Neck Beach, the largest beach on the mid-cape, is located in the village.
 Most of West Barnstable consists of Sandy Neck, the Great Marsh/Barnstable Harbor, and the popular West Barnstable Conservation Area.
 In the late 19th and early 20th centuries a number of Finnish immigrants settled here, and, to this day, the eastern side of the village is known as "Finn Town", while the area near the West Barnstable Train Station is known as "Shark City" reputedly because of the card sharks who hung out there.

 Education

-West Barnstable is home to Cape Cod Community College, the only college on the Cape proper, as well as the Cape Cod Conservatory of Music, Art, Drama & Dance.
+West Barnstable is home to Cape Cod Community College, the only college on Cape Cod proper, as well as the Cape Cod Conservatory of Music, Art, Drama & Dance.